DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Evaluation

-To evaluate system performance under concurrency scenarios, we further assess its update and query scalability in a multi-threaded environment.
-We progressively increase the number of concurrent update threads from \red{1 to 16} and measure the resulting throughput on \red{SIFT}.
+\stitle{Sensitivity to Thread Number.} To evaluate system performance under parallel scenarios, we further assess its update and query scalability in a multi-threaded environment.
+We progressively increase the number of concurrent threads from \red{1 to 16} and measure the resulting throughput on \red{Gist}.
 As shown in Figure~\ref{fig:threads}, \oursys outperforms both baseline systems across all thread counts in both query and update workloads.

 The scalability gap is particularly evident in update workloads.
 In FreshDiskANN and OdinANN, the coupled storage architecture incurs substantial redundant I/O, which causes both systems to saturate SSD bandwidth prematurely.
-As a result, their throughput plateaus quickly, severely limiting scalability under high concurrency.
+As a result, their throughput plateaus quickly, severely limiting scalability under high parallelism.
 In contrast, \oursys’s decoupled storage and I/O-efficient update mechanisms avoid this bottleneck, enabling near-linear scaling with thread count.